New Research Ties Antidepressant Use in Pregnancy to Preterm Birth

 Researchers took data from the Quebec Pregnancy Registry.
 They studied pregnancies since 1997 and compared women who miscarried in their 20th week with women who did not lose their babies early in the pregnancy.
 The results showed that the risk of miscarriage nearly doubled with the use of venlaxafine (Effexor).
 The data has led researchers to warn that the use of antidepressants, especially venlaxafine, should be used with extreme caution during pregnancy.

 The miscarriages may be related to malformations of essential organs.
-Effexor birth defect attorney, Nicole Maldonado, represents many families whose children were born with birth defects to mother’s who took Effexor, venlafaxine or Pristiq during their pregnancies.
-Her clients’ birth defects range from heart defects, lung defects, craniosynostosis (abnormally shaped skull), infant omphalocele (abdominal wall defects), club foot, and cleft lip and cleft palate.
+Baum Hedlund represents many families whose children were born with birth defects to mother’s who took Effexor, venlafaxine or Pristiq during their pregnancies.
+Their clients’ birth defects range from heart defects, lung defects, craniosynostosis (abnormally shaped skull), infant omphalocele (abdominal wall defects), club foot, and cleft lip and cleft palate.

-According to Ms. Maldonado, whose firm has represented more clients in antidepressant injury cases than any other law firm in the United States: “Women who take antidepressants like Effexor while pregnant are unknowingly putting their unborn babies at risk.
-Instead of experiencing the normal joys of child rearing, my clients are trying to save their babies lives.”
+Baum Heldund has represented more clients in antidepressant injury cases than any other law firm in the United States: “Women who take antidepressants like Effexor while pregnant are unknowingly putting their unborn babies at risk.
+Instead of experiencing the normal joys of child rearing, our clients are trying to save their babies lives.”
 Venlafaxine has also been shown to increase the risk of developmental delays in babies.

 Antidepressants such as Effexor and Pristiq may cause birth defects in newborns.
 According to information which has been emerging since 2005, data from various international studies show that some antidepressants may cause birth defects.
 The FDA has issued warnings about SSRI antidepressants since 2005, and their capability of causing birth defects.